thefundamentaltheor3m/General-Document-Template-2024/README.md

-# Courseworks-2024-2025
+# A General Document Template

-A repo/Overleaf thing for all my courseworks in the year 2024-2025
+A template I use for general documents.
+For lecture notes, I usually change the `documentclass` to `book`, but the general formatting and file organisation are essentially the same.